naokiiwakami/vceg/README.md

 # vceg
 Voltage Controlled Envelope Generator

-This is a prototype of voltage controlled envelope generator that is useful for driving analog synthesizers.
+This is a prototype of voltage controlled envelope generator that is useful for controlling analog synthesizers.

 ### Platform